 - If your home doesn’t have double glazing, you could buy some glazing film.
 It’s a kind of window protector that is known to also prevent heat loss and exclude draughts without impeding the view through the window in any way.

-- There are some DIY draught excluder hacks that really work.
+- Some DIY draught excluder hacks really work.
 A common technique is to stuff old jumpers with cloth or dry rice and tie off the ends.
-You can then push these jumpers into gaps where heat is escaping to provide protection against heat loss.
+You can then push these jumpers into gaps where heat is escaping to protect against heat loss.

 - Fill gaps in floorboards or under your skirting boards using a sealant.
 This is an area where heat is lost that many people overlook, but it can make a big difference.